Blog>Cost Guides>Quartz vs Granite: Cost breakdown 2025

 Our costs are ballpark averages - get a local tradesperson to quote now

-Quartz vs granite cost comparison
+Quartz vs granite prices in the UK

 To supply a 5m standard countertop (600mm depth):